-This recipe isn’t difficult.
-It’s actually quite straightforward.
-It just has the potential to seem complicated because it’s composed of several different—albeit simple—steps.
+Pecan pie bread pudding melds the best, most obscenely, ridiculously rich aspects of pecan pie and bread pudding.
+Oh, Lord, just take us now A heads up, though, that while this recipe isn’t difficult, it’s actually quite straightforward.
+It just has the potential to seem complicated because it’s composed of several steps.
 Here, we propose what to do when:

 Day 1: Roast the pecans.
 Make the crumb topping.
 Mix your wet ingredients for the bread pudding, then add the bread and let soak in the fridge overnight.
 Make the custard for the ice cream and refrigerate overnight.

 Day 2: Churn the ice cream in the morning so there’s time for it to chill and firm in the freezer after churning.
 Sprinkle the crumb topping over the bread pudding and bake for 30 minutes.
 Make the pecan caramel sauce.
-Serve.
+Serve.–Renee Schettler Rossi

 - Quick Glance